harshniture/DevFest2.O/Readme.md

 ## Theme: Education ##

 ### Project Description:- ###
 College Pick is all about helping High School Exams qualified students to find best private college across the country.
 This hands-on scrapped data from thousands of websites definitely helps student in choosing right course and college.
-We have displayed best colleges along with the information about their college.
+We have displayed best colleges along with the detailed information.

 Youth are the nation's future.
 After 12th grade, students are among the most crucial times of a selecting a good college for their further studies.
 To help students along their journey to a successful platform with the right intake of information is what College Pick is developed to achieve.